201d8-team1/Documentation/SOPs/Employee_Onboarding_SOP.md

    1. Use account credentials to connect Microsoft One Drive account.

-   2. copy file [backup.bat](https://github.com/201d8-team1/Scripts/blob/main/backup.bat) to user profile.
+   2. Copy file [backup.bat](https://github.com/201d8-team1/Scripts/blob/main/backup.bat) to user profile.

       a.
 Change the paths in the file to match the directory paths in the user account.

-      b. add a test file to the home documents folder, run the .bat file and confirm the test file is backed up to one drive.
+      b.
+Add a test file to the home documents folder, run the .bat file and confirm the test file is backed up to one drive.

+      c.
+In Windows task scheduler set task to run backup.bat daily at midnight.

 ### 5. Troubleshooting and Problem Solving: